What to Wear in Ireland: An Ireland Packing List for Any Time of Year

 Don't let this scare you off, though!
 As the Scandinavians often say, “There's no such thing as bad weather – only bad clothing.

-I've visited Ireland four different times now, ranging from trips in the dead of winter to mid-summer.
+I've visited Ireland many times in all different seasons, ranging from trips in the dead of winter to mid-summer.
 Based on these trips, I've put together the ultimate Ireland packing list.

 Complete Ireland packing list